 5. Hands-On Activities

-• Real-time demonstrations of how composting works, from Bokashi fermentation to wormeries.
+• Live demonstrations from fermentation to worms

-Why Choose Our Workshops?
+Why Choose Generation Soil Workshops?

 The Impact of Circular Food Workshops